aaronparker/aaronparker.github.io/_posts/2016-04-12-enable-appv-uev-windows-10.md

 <pre class="prettyprint lang-powershell" data-start-line="1" data-visibility="visible" data-highlight="" data-caption="Viewing the App-V client service">Get-Service | Where-Object { $_.Name -like "appv*" } | Select Name, DisplayName, Status, StartType | Format-List</pre>

-![The App-V client service is there but not enabled." width="950" height="528" srcset="https://stealthpuppy.com/media/2016/04/Get-Service-AppvClient-BeforeEnable.png 950w, https://stealthpuppy.com/media/2016/04/Get-Service-AppvClient-BeforeEnable-150x83.png 150w, https://stealthpuppy.com/media/2016/04/Get-Service-AppvClient-BeforeEnable-300x167.png 300w, https://stealthpuppy.com/media/2016/04/Get-Service-AppvClient-BeforeEnable-768x427.png 768w" sizes="(max-width: 950px) 100vw, 950px" /></a>*The App-V client service is there but not enabled.*</figure>
+![The App-V client service is there but not enabled." width="950" height="528" srcset="https://stealthpuppy.com/media/2016/04/Get-Service-AppvClient-BeforeEnable.png 950w, https://stealthpuppy.com/media/2016/04/Get-Service-AppvClient-BeforeEnable-150x83.png 150w, https://stealthpuppy.com/media/2016/04/Get-Service-AppvClient-BeforeEnable-300x167.png 300w, https://stealthpuppy.com/media/2016/04/Get-Service-AppvClient-BeforeEnable-768x427.png 768w" sizes="(max-width: 950px) 100vw, 950px" /></a>*The App-V client service is there but not enabled.*

 The App-V PowerShell module included in Windows 10 includes an _Enable-AppV_ command.
 To use the command to enable the App-V client, first run an elevated PowerShell prompt.
 Import the AppvClient module and run the command: